Article by Bob Estrin

 ----------------------------------

 Big red flag 4: If the customer wants to hire a private shipping company to pick up at your house, just do not do it.
 If the customer hires the shipping company, they have their name on the shipping account.
 They will simply call up the shipper and ask for the bogus delivery address to be changed during transit.
-The artist has no idea that this can be done and the shipper will not inform the artist of an address change since the buyer is really the shipper’s customer and not the artist.
+The artist has no idea that this can be done and the shipper will not inform the artist of an address change since the buyer is really the shipper's customer and not the artist.
 The art is shipped to the new address and you later find that the check did not clear the bank.
-If the out of the area customer wants to have a friend pick up the art from your house, gallery or studio that is also a clue of the same scam.
+If the out of the area customer wants to have a friend pick up the art from your house, gallery, or studio that is also a clue of the same scam.

 The private shipper may also not really exist and the customer will request that you send a money order to the fake shipper (really the customer and not a shipper).
-It is common that they order many pieces so that the weight and shipping amount will be high and the scammers make money off of the shipping money you send them with the money order.
+Commonly, they order many pieces so that the weight and shipping amount will be high and the scammers make money off of the shipping money you send them with the money order.
 The art is never picked up by the fake shipper.
 If you made a custom order such as in photography or did custom framing, you are still out some money from the cost of your supplies even if the order was not sent out.

-Big red flag 5: The customer did not request a selected photograph size which may not be needed for a painting but I offer my photography at different sizes.
+Big red flag 5: The customer did not request a selected photograph size which may not be needed for a painting but I offer my photography in different sizes.
 The size is needed for me to give the requested price quote.
 Anything really out of order from your normal situations should stand out as a red flag.

-Red flag 6: While I often get large art orders, they have always have come from customers that I have talked to in person and for commercial building project.
+Red flag 6: While I occationally get large art orders, they have always have come from customers that I have talked to in person and for a commercial building project.
 This large order was a personal purchase for an individual.
-I would have to have my customer’s phone number and give them a quick call for any large order like this even if in the United States.
+I would have to have my customer's phone number and give them a quick call for any large order like this even if in the United States.
 I normally require a deposit of 50% for larger orders and that deposit check would clear before I ship the order.

 VISITOR ANALYSIS